AcademySoftwareFoundation/MaterialX/javascript/README.md

 gl.shaderSource(glPixelShader, fShader);
 gl.compileShader(glPixelShader);
 ```
 However, any rendering framework that supports custom shaders should do.
-In the [JsMaterialXView sample app](./JsMaterialXView/src/index.js) we use the [RawShaderMaterial](https://threejs.org/docs/index.html?q=RawSh#api/en/materials/RawShaderMaterial) class from [three.js](https://threejs.org/).
+In the [Web Viewer sample app](./MaterialXView/src/index.js) we use the [RawShaderMaterial](https://threejs.org/docs/index.html?q=RawSh#api/en/materials/RawShaderMaterial) class from [three.js](https://threejs.org/).

 #### Getting the shader uniforms
 The uniform values can be obtained from the shader as a JSON, either for the vertex or the pixel shader.